Difference Between Acetone and Acetic Acid

 Molecular weightThe molecular weight of acetone is 58.08 g/mol.The molecular weight of acetic acid is 60.052 g/mol

 pH valueAcetone is basic.
-That is why its pH value is 7Acetic acid is acidic for which its pH value is 2.4.
+That is why its pH value is 7Acetic acid is acidic, and its pH value is 2.4.

 What is Acetone?

-Acetone which is otherwise known as propanone is a chemical liquid without any color.
+Acetone, or propanone, is a chemical liquid without any colour.

 Acetone has a huge role to play in Organic Chemistry.
 It is volatile and also smells like that of a fruit.
-It plays the role of a solvent mostly and can be mixed with water too.
+It mostly plays the role of a solvent and can be mixed with water.

-It comes from the group of ketone with chemical formula- (CH3)2CO.
+It comes from the group of ketones with the chemical formula- (CH3)2CO.

 It has a wide range of uses in the industry.
 It aids in manufacturing plastic and can even be held responsible for various household works.
 You might have heard the name in nail polish removers.